JWST's PEARLS: A clumpy ring galaxy at $z = 4.0148$: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for their feedback, which strengthened this work.
+The JWST data is available at MAST: \dataset[doi: 10.17909/qydg-zt87]{\doi{10.17909/qydg-zt87}}.
 DV thanks Kedar A. Phadke for providing sample scripts that helped enable the photometric analysis in this work.
 This material is based upon work supported by the National Science Foundation Graduate Research Fellowship under Grant No.\ DGE 21\~46756.
 This work is based in part on observations made with the NASA/ESA/CSA James Webb Space Telescope.
 The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.
 These observations are associated with programs\# 1176 and 1208.
 This paper makes use of the following ALMA data: ADS/JAO.ALMA \# 2018.1.00035.L.
 ALMA is a partnership of ESO (representing its member states), NSF (USA), and NINS (Japan), together with NRC (Canada) and NSC and ASIAA (Taiwan) in cooperation with the Republic of Chile.
 The Joint ALMA Observatory is operated by ESO, AUI/NRAO, and NAOJ.
 This research has made use of NASA's Astrophysics Data System and Astrophysics Data System Bibliographic Services.
 This work made use of the MyFilter web tool \citep{myfilter2023} for data analysis.
 This research has made use of the NASA/IPAC Extragalactic Database, which is funded by the National Aeronautics and Space Administration and operated by the California Institute of Technology.
 This research has made use of the SIMBAD database, CDS, Strasbourg Astronomical Observatory, France.
 I.S. acknowledges support from STFC (ST/X001075/1).
 RAW and SHC acknowledge support from NASA JWST Interdisciplinary Scientist grants NAG5-12460, NNX14AN10G and 80NSSC18K0200 from GSFC.
 This work is sponsored (in part) by the Chinese Academy of Sciences (CAS) through a grant to the CAS South America Center for Astronomy.
 This work is supported by the China Manned Space Program with grant no. CMS-CSST-2025-A07.
 C.C. is supported by Chinese Academy of Sciences South America Center for Astronomy (CASSACA) Key Research Project E52H540301.
 PSK acknowledges financial support from the Knut and Alice Wallenberg Foundation.

 Here we include a table of three \texttt{bagpipes} model results, corresponding to three morphological explanations explored in this work.
 The top row of Table \ref{tab:stellar_props_combined} employs a blind photometric fit to determine whether the redshift of the ring and the central emission is the same.
 The middle row of Table \ref{tab:stellar_props_combined} contains the parameters used for analyzing the system studied in this work as a (collisional) ring galaxy at $z = 4.0148$.
 The bottom row of Table \ref{tab:stellar_props_combined} considers the possibility of the central emission arising from a dusty foreground galaxy between $0 < z < 2$.
 In Table \ref{tab:aperture_photometry} we include the photometry from HST and JWST to which the \texttt{bagpipes} models are fitted.